John C. Martin (businessman): Education

-Martin earned a bachelor's degree in chemical engineering from Purdue University, an MBA in marketing from Golden Gate University and a PhD in organic chemistry from the University of Chicago.
+Martin earned a bachelor's degree in chemical engineering from Purdue University, an MBA in marketing from Golden Gate University and a PhD in organic chemistry from the University of Chicago under the supervision of Josef Fried.
 He served on the board of trustees of the latter two universities.

 Career

 Syntex Corporation

 Martin worked at Syntex Corporation from 1978 to 1984.

 Bristol-Myers Squibb

 Martin was director of antiviral chemistry at Bristol-Myers Squibb from 1984 to 1990.